rajdeep-chakraborty-418/data-stream-processor/README.md

 # "Bring Your Own Config" Feature

+* Reusable Pyspark Based Utility To Module To Enrich Business Logic for Real Time Streaming Application
 * Utility Module provides a set of helpful functions and tools
 * Easily extended with custom configurations
 * Allows users to bring their own business logic as part of config